TOMToolkit/tomtoolkit.github.io/docs/getting_started.md

 If you're on Mac OS, it should be noted that the Antares client library has a dependency that only supports Mac OS 10.13 or later.
 If you try to run `./manage.py migrate` on an earlier version, you may see an error.
 In this case, you can still use the TOM Toolkit, but not Antares.
-Get running by removing Antares from the following list in `settings.py`:
+Get your TOM running by removing Antares from the following list in `settings.py`:

 ```
 TOM_ALERT_CLASSES = [